tayapro/woofspot/README.md

 that the image was successfully created/deleted.
 If there are any issues during the process, an error message will be displayed, guiding the admin to resolve the problem.

+---

+> [!NOTE]
+> In this Django project, custom error pages have been implemented to enhance the user experience
+> when encountering different types of errors.
+Specifically, custom pages are rendered for common
+> HTTP errors such as 400 (Bad Request), 403 (Forbidden), 404 (Not Found), and 500 (Server Error).
+> These custom error pages provide clear, user-friendly messages to guide users, ensuring that even
+> when something goes wrong, they are informed in a way that aligns with the overall look and feel
+> of the website.
+For example, the 403 page is displayed when users attempt to access a restricted
+> resource without proper authorization.

 ## Future Features

 1. Image Optimization and Lazy Loading: